signaldatascience/R-curriculum/src/week5/day5/web-scraping-nlp.md

 * Use regularized elastic net logistic regression to predict spam vs. not-spam, selecting the hyperparameters $\alpha$ and $\lambda$ with the `caret` package.

+	* To deal with overfitting to rare or uncommon words, restrict consideration to the 1000 most common $n$-grams with respect to the proportion of emails in which they email.

 * Compute the true positive, true negative, false positive, and false negative rates for you logistic regression spam classifier.
 Compare its performance to that of your naive Bayes spam classifier.

 Analysis of Github commit logs